fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

   "client_id": "04571343"
 }
 ```
-3. Set folio defaults in the investment account
+**Update demat account object in the investment account**

-Update demat object id in `folio_defaults` of an investment account .
-This will ensure a new investment will be processed in `demat` mode.
-If the demat object id is `null` , the investment will be processed in `physical` mode and will be available only in the folio.
+Create [MF investment account](https://fintechprimitives.com/docs/api/#create-an-mf-investment-account) and update demat object id in `folio_defaults`.
+This will ensure a new purchase will be processed in `demat` mode.
+If the demat object id is `null` , then a new purchase will be processed in `physical` mode and will be available only in the folio.

 Sample request